Understanding entity extraction and its benefits

 This will open the registration page for the selected NLP service in your default web browser.
 Complete the signup process:

-b.
-Open Calais:
+2. Open Calais: opencalais-api(opens in a new tab)

-d.
-Google Natural Language: https://console.cloud.google.com/freetrial
+4. Google Natural Language: console.cloud.google.com/freetrial(opens in a new tab)

-To quickly test if the API key is valid and working, click on the Demo button under Job > Metadata > NLP Settings.
+To test if the API key is valid and working, click on the Demo button under Job > Metadata > NLP Settings.

 1. Select the NLP service you want to demo.